MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * The unification rules are the same for all business units.

 #### Assignment of ownership to segments and measures
 Ownership of segments and measures is determined based on the user that created them.
-For example, if a user is member of the US business unit then any segment and measure that user creates is owned by the US business unit.
+For example, if a user is member of business unit *A* then any segment and measure that user creates is owned by business unit *A*.
 At this time it is not possible to assign segments nor measures to other business units.

 ### Roles and teams
 Apart from ownership, the other components of determining access to data in Dataverse are the user's Dataverse role(s) and the teams they belong to.